cnissenbaum2019/MazeSolver_Berman-Nissenbaum/README.md

 "This maze is navigable."

 ## recursive abstraction
-The recursive abstraction solves the maze with an already exhausted portion removed.
+The recursive abstraction solves the maze with a new explorer positioning.

 ## base case
 If the current position is the position of the ending point, then terminate the path here.